The Subconscious Superpower — in 60 Seconds.

 • Step away from the problem and engage in a relaxing or unrelated activity.
 Let your subconscious work in the background.

-3. Stimulate Your Senses
+3. Treat Your Senses

 4. Embrace Daydreaming

-Final Thoughts
+Closing Thoughts

 Leave a Comment